Self-Portrait, December 2013

 Love is my presence.
 Love is your presence.
 Love.
 We will not be here forever.
 But love, the love that forms us, the love that is free, it will never see itself in the mirror, and it will remain in forever.

 I close my eyes and feel this memory.
 I touch your skin to know you.
-You hold everything and everything holds you.
+You hold all secrets, and the memory sinks in you.
 The world is so big.
 Our voice is so small.